The problem

 Partners, 3 years

-Currently, both partners' accounts are connected to one Clarity account for a combined view.
-Multi-user household access is on the roadmap.
+Yes.
+Both partners' accounts can be connected to one Clarity account for a combined view of all household finances.

 Yes.
-Create budget categories for shared expenses (rent, groceries, utilities) and individual categories.
-Spending from all connected accounts is tracked against these budgets.
+Create budget categories for shared expenses (rent, groceries, utilities) and individual ones.
+Spending from all connected accounts gets tracked against these budgets.

 Yes.
 Connect both partners' 401k, IRA, and other retirement accounts.
 Clarity shows combined retirement savings alongside other assets in the net worth view.